course-dprep/animation-imdb-ratings-analysis/README.md

 Replicating the workflow of this study can be achieved by taking the following steps:

-1. Fork the repository through GitHub
+1. Fork the repository using GitHub

-2. Open your preferred command-line (e.g., Git GUI)
+2. Open your preferred terminal/command line (e.g., Git GUI)

-3. Create a copy of this repository to your local machine by copying the following sentence in your preferred command-line:
+3. Create a copy of this repository to your local machine by copying the following sentence in your preferred terminal/command line:
 ```
 git clone https://github.com/course-dprep/animation-imdb-ratings-analysis.git
 ```

-4. Set your working directory to the just forked repository and run the following word in your preferred command-line:
+4. Set your working directory to the just forked repository `animation-ADD NAME` and run the following word in your preferred terminal/command line:
 ```
 make
 ```

-5. Afterwards, you can clean the working directory if desired by removing the gen and data folder by running the following command:
+5. Afterwards, you can clean the working directory if desired by removing the gen and data folder by running the following in your preferred terminal/command line:
 ```
 make clean
 ```

 ## About